vol 1: About

 The

-Three hundred years after its foundation, Christianity was the
+Three hundred years after its foundation, Christianity had become the

 dominant religion in the Roman Empire, and began to formalize its